Understanding the Warehousing Requirements for Food Items

 Food products are one such product category that requires strict regulation and thorough care.
-They need to be kept fresh throughout the supply chain as they are most prone to spoilage, contamination, and spillage.
+They must be kept fresh throughout the supply chain as they are most prone to spoilage, contamination, and spillage.

 As a seller, you need to meet stringent requirements to ensure that the product goes through the process safely without any risk of poor quality.
 Therefore, you need proper visibility and transparency throughout the supply chain and end-to-end maintenance inside the warehouse.